 Paganism is experiencing a global revival as more people are reconnecting with nature.
-Cities such as New Orleans, Edinburgh, and Drogheda, Ireland, have commercialized their pagan festivals, but there are still places where one can find ancient celebrations held outside of modernity; where traditions have remained locally-kept secrets passed down for generations.
+Cities such as New Orleans, US; Edinburgh, Scotland; and Drogheda, Ireland, have commercialized their pagan festivals.
+However, there are still places where ancient celebrations continue in their original form, preserved as locally-kept secrets passed down through generations.

 Covered entirely in prickly burdock seedheads and adorned with a crown of flowers, the Burryman and his procession of bagpipe players and bell ringers have walked the streets of South Queensferry every August for over nine hundred years, making this the oldest festival in Scotland.
+The oldest official record of the Burryman Festival goes back to 1687, when the festival was officially recognized.
 Although the meaning behind this tradition is unknown, the Burryman is believed to be the Scottish interpretation of the Green Man, a pagan nature spirit representing rebirth and fertility, and whose presence wards off evil.

 Only a male born in South Queensferry can become the Burryman.
 Considered a great honor, those selected often hold the position for many years.
 In the weeks leading up to the procession, the chosen man must hand-pick the thousands of burrs that will be used for his costume.
 The burrs are then stuck on to fabric panels, and on the morning of the big day, the panels are carefully applied to the man until he is fully engulfed in a suit of burrs.
 The Burryman is aided by a team of assistants, who keep his arms propped up on decorated staffs and escort him as he hobbles slowly through the town, a journey that lasts for nine hours.
 Along the way, onlookers bestow the Burryman with gifts of money and drams of whisky so that he will bring them good luck.